-Our goal is always to max out the contribution limits of our TFSA at the beginning of each year.
+Our goal is always to maximize the contribution limits of our TFSA beginning of each year.
+We aim to contribute the allowable limit first week of January.

 Here are the TFSA contribution limits by year.